dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/merge.rst

 This tool allows you to merge all selected vertices to a unique one, dissolving all others.
 You can choose the location of the remaining vertex in the menu this tool pops up before executing:

-At First
-   It will place the remaining vertex at the location of the first one selected.
-   Only available in *Vertex* select mode.
-At Last
-   It will place the remaining vertex at the location of the last one selected (the active one).
-   Only available in *Vertex* select mode.
 At Center
    It will place the remaining vertex at the center of the selection.
    Available in all select modes.